MoralisWeb3/docs/docs/02-streams-api/evm/tutorials/how-to-listen-all-events-from-a-contract-factory.md

 ---
-title: "How to listen all events from a contract factory"
+title: "Track Smart Contract Events in Real-Time with Web3"
 slug: "../how-to-listen-all-events-from-a-contract-factory"
-description: "Learn how to listen all events from a contract factory using Moralis Streams API."
+description: "Learn how to listen to all events from a contract factory using Moralis Streams API."
 ---

 Let's create a stream that monitors all the events specific to a contract factory.

-:::info
+:::tip
 This stream uses listen to all addresses feature that is available only on Business and Enterprise plans.
 :::

-:::info
+:::tipe
 You will need an ABI that is used only on your contracts in order to not receive the events from other contracts that use the same ABI.
 :::

-### Programmatically
+## Programmatically: How to Listen to event from a contract factory

 ```javascript
 const Contract_Factory_ABI = [{